-- Facilitating direct donations to the Foundation through the website
+- Facilitating direct donations to the Foundation through the website.

 - Promoting awareness of the need for a vibrant, well-resourced, well-networked cancer research programme in Ireland so that Irish cancer patients can trust that the treatment here is as good as anywhere else in the world, and those cancer patients in for whom the mainstream cancer treatment programme is not enough have access to clinical trials linked to the best worldwide.
-We can only get that by having an active research programme here that is working in collegial global networks.
-We endeavour to do our part in this awareness building through publicity opportunities generated by the key fundraising events.

 It is envisaged that The Caroline Foundation will have a limited life-span.
 The timeframe will be dependent on the time it takes to achieve its financial goal of one million euro.